dojoengine/book/docs/pages/framework/testing-cheat-codes.md

 3. `set_contract_address`

 This cheat code helps you set the contract address to the provided value, allowing you to test contract deployment and interactions.
-You can apply this code when:

 - Deploying a contract to a specific address for testing purposes.
 - Testing a contract's behavior when deployed to a different address.